Can't Help Myself (Flowers song)

 "Can't Help Myself" is the first single released by the Australian synth-pop/rock band Flowers, later known as Icehouse.
+The song was written by the band's lead guitarist and vocalist Iva Davies.

-It was released in May 1980 as a 7" vinyl single on independent label, Regular Records, five months ahead of debut album Icehouse.
-A 10" vinyl single was released in July and had a cover depicting individual images of band members diagonally across the band's name and the single's title (see infobox at right middle).
-It peaked at #10 on the Australian Singles Charts.
+The song was released in May 1980 as a 7" vinyl single on independent label, Regular Records, five months ahead of debut album Icehouse.
+A 10" vinyl single was released in July and had a picture sleeve cover depicting individual images of band members diagonally across the band's name and the single's title (see infobox at right middle).
+The song peaked at #10 on the Australian Singles Charts.